MontgomeryLab/tinyRNA/.github/ISSUE_TEMPLATE/issue-report.md

 ---
-name: Issue Template
+name: Issue Report
-about: Submitting issues - bugs and enhancements
+about: Create a report to help us improve
 title: ''
 labels: ''
 assignees: ''